Marginal Interventional Effects: Identification and Estimation under Unconfoundedness

 Besides the weighting and RI estimators, Equation \eqref{eq:ATO} can also be estimated using Robinson's (\citeyear{robinson1988root}) ``partialing-out'' estimator :

-The partialing-out estimator is proposed in the context of the partially linear regression (PLR) model.
-Although the PLR assumes a constant treatment effect, the probability limit of the partialing-out estimator is still a well-defined statistical parameter under treatment effect heterogeneity.
+The partialing-out estimator arises in the context of the partially linear regression (PLR) model.
+Although the PLR assumes a constant treatment effect, the probability limit of the partialing-out estimator remains a well-defined statistical parameter under treatment effect heterogeneity.
 Specifically, it is equal to